danmaps/danmaps.github.io/posts/prioritizing-health.md

 **Importance of Breaks**

 Taking regular breaks is essential to avoid burnout and maintain mental clarity.
 Techniques like the Pomodoro method can help structure these breaks, but even a few minutes away from the screen can make a difference.
-Step outside, stretch, or just close your eyes and breathe—it all helps.
+Step outside, stretch, or just close your eyes and breathe---it all helps.

 **Meditation and Mindfulness**